MoserMichael/kind-helper/README.md

                         cluster (default: )
   --dir TEMP_DIR, -d TEMP_DIR
-                        if kind or kubectl tools not found then try to download to this directory (default: $HOME/tmp-dir) --plat PLATFORM, -l PLATFORM
+                        if kind or kubectl tools not found then try to download to this directory (default: $HOME/kind-tmp-
+                        dir)
+  --plat PLATFORM, -l PLATFORM
-                        platform id for downloading kind and curl (if needed) (default: amd64)
+                        platform id for downloading kind and kubectl (if needed) (default: amd64)
   --verbose, -v         verbose output (default: False)